 The fee to apply for your license is $50.

-You can fill out your application online using Vermont’s Office of Professional Regulation Online Services Platform.
+You can complete the online application process using Vermont’s Office of Professional Regulation Online Services Platform.

 Be sure to upload the following documents when you apply for your real estate license: